einarwh/experiments-in-powerblog/content/blog-posts/enumerating-enumerables.md

 }
 ```

 It is easy to augment types with arbitrary information this way; sequence numbers is just one example.
-For a general solution, though, you probably wouldn’t want to keep writing these plumbing wrappers like **Enumerated&lt;T&gt;**.
-It’s not just that your brain would go numb, you also need something more versatile, something that’s not bound to the specific type of information you’re augmenting with.
+For a general solution, though, you probably wouldn't want to keep writing these plumbing wrappers like **Enumerated&lt;T&gt;**.
+It's not just that your brain would go numb, you also need something more versatile, something that's not bound to the specific type of information you're augmenting with.
 The task-specific types are an obstacle to a simple, generic and flexible implementation.

 A solution is to use the **Tuple&lt;T1, T2&gt;** type introduced in .NET 4.
-It’s sort of a compromise, though, and I don’t quite like it.
+It's sort of a compromise, though, and I don't quite like it.
 Since it is a generic tuple, the names of the properties are meaningless (**Item1** and **Item2**), and I believe rather firmly that names should be meaningful.
 However, using the **Tuple&lt;T1, T2&gt;** type makes it very easy to generalize the augmentation process.
-Here’s how you could go about it:
+Here's how you could go about it:

 ```csharp
 public static IEnumerable<Tuple<T, T1>> Augment<T, T1>(this IEnumerable<T> e, Func<T1> aug)